This is my first tutorial ever written here at

 At this point, using the Pen Tool we’ll make a neon-glossy effect by adding one more layers filled with white

 If you’ve done all steps your Layers Palette should look like this now:

-Next step is adding a nice glowing effect using Pen Tool again and Stroke Path this time.
-First, the default setting for Pen Tool is to create shapes, this time we will use it to create a path, so you have to select “Paths “ as shown:
+The next step is adding a nice glowing effect using Pen Tool again and Stroke Path this time.
+First, the default settings for Pen Tool is to create shapes, this time we will use it to create a path, so you have to select

-Create a new layer, click on the spot where you want to start the path and to create “round” path click and drag for the next anchor point:
+Create a new layer, click on the spot where you want to start the path.
+Then, in order to create a wavy path, click and drag for the next anchor point:

 Continue doing this until your path will look like this:

 Select the Brush Tool from the left toolbox and then open the Brush Panel to modify some settings for our brush:

 Now you’ve done all this choose

 #3aceff color as foreground color and assure you have made the right settings in the Brush Panel: Shape Dynamics and Scattering-these are very important for this step.

 Select the Pen Tool, right-click on the path you made, Stroke Path and check Simulate Pressure box.
 The result should look like this: